wildfly/quickstart/README.md

 If you are using the JBoss AS 7 Quickstart distribution, the community artifacts are available in the Maven central repository so no additional configuration is needed.

+### Maven Profiles

+Profiles are used by Maven to customize the build environment.
+The `pom.xml` in the root of the quickstart directory defines the following profiles:

+* The `default` profile defines the list of modules or quickstarts that require nothing but JBoss Enterprise Application Platform or JBoss AS .
+* The `requires-postgres` profile lists the quickstarts that require PostgreSQL to be running when the quickstart is deployed.
+* The `complex-dependency` profile lists quickstarts that require manual configuration that can not be automated.
+* The `requires-full` profile lists quickstarts the require you start the server using the full profile.
+* The `requires-xts` profile lists quickstarts the require you start the server using the xts profile.
+* The `non-maven` profile lists quickstarts that do not require Maven, for example, quickstarts that depend on deployment of other quickstarts or those that use other Frameworks such as Forge.

 <a id="runningquickstarts"></a>
 Run the Quickstarts
 -------------------

-The root folder of each quickstart contains a README file with specific details on how to build and run the example.
+The root folder of each individual quickstart contains a README file with specific details on how to build and run the example.
 In most cases you do the following:

 * [Start the JBoss server](#startjboss)
 * [Build and deploy the quickstart](#buildanddeploy)